Reema-Khaseeb/Image-Classifier/README.md

 # Image Classifier Project
 This project is an implementation of an image classifier built with PyTorch.
 The classifier can be trained on any set of labeled images.
 Here we focus on classifying different species of flowers.
 The model, once trained, can be used to predict the class of new images.
+There are 102 classes.
+I utilized 41 class in my notebook

 ## Setup
 Ensure you have Python 3.8+ and PyTorch installed.
 You can install the required libraries using `pip`: